 company formation services London

-Comparing Company Formations in the UK: Which Business Structure Is Right for You?
+Comparing Company Formation Comparison in the UK: Which Business Structure Is Right for You?

-This guide compares the main business formation options available in the UK, explains the tax implications of each, and helps you identify which structure is likely to suit your situation.
+This guide provides a practical company formation comparison of the main business formation options available in the UK, explains the tax implications of each, and helps you identify which structure is likely to suit your situation.

 The Two Fundamental Categories: Unincorporated and Incorporated

-All business structures in the UK fall into one of two broad categories: unincorporated and incorporated.
+All UK business structures fall into one of two broad categories: unincorporated and incorporated.
 The core difference is legal personality.

 Unincorporated: The business has no separate legal identity from its owner(s).
 You and the business are legally the same.
 You are personally responsible for all business debts and obligations.